 This guide walks through the process of backing up a Kubernetes cluster using Restic with Velero.
 Velero is a command-line tool that backs up Kubernetes clusters and restores them in case of loss.
 Velero includes a command-line interface and server-side component that runs inside of your Kubernetes cluster.

 - Take backups of your cluster and restore them in case of loss.

 - Replicate your production cluster to development and testing clusters.

 The Storj DCS Velero plugin does not support volume snapshots for now.

-- Create an Access Grant for the project or create an access grant with the Uplink CLI
+- Create Access Grant in CLI for the project or create an access grant with the Uplink CLI

-- Create a Storj bucket where Velero will store the backups
+- Create a Bucket where Velero will store the backups

 Install Velero with Storj plugin